gigalixir/gigalixir-cli/docs/source/main.rst

       - Try running :bash:`git config --local http.version HTTP/1.1`.
 We've seen this issue happen with many customers and we've been able to narrow it down to an HTTP/2 issue of some kind with some versions of curl or git, but haven't been able to reproduce it.
 Many customers report that switching to HTTP/1.1 seems to fix the issue.
 For more information, try setting :bash:`GIT_TRACE=1 GIT_CURL_VERBOSE=1` when pushing.
 If you can also send us the output, that would be helpful.
 Often what we'll see in the output is something like :bash:`17 bytes stray data read before trying h2 connection`.

+  - (FunctionClauseError) no function clause matching in List.first/1 when running `gigalixir ps:migrate`

+      - If you have a `releases` config in your mix.exs, make sure it is named the same as your app a few lines above.
+This is something we need to figure out how to fix, but in the meantime, we need the release name to match the app name.
+Let us know if you encounter this issue so we can bump the priority!

   -  Warning: Multiple default buildpacks reported the ability to handle this app.
 The first buildpack in the list below will be used.

       - This warning is safe to ignore.
 It is a temporary warning due to a workaround.